whataboutpets/minimal-mistakes/_posts/cats/2019-02-11-how-to-get-rid-of-cat-allergies.md

 So they will be all over your clothes.

-So how do you remove them?
+How do you remove them?

 All you have to do is give them a wash.